Principal Investigator

 Previously: Undergraduate Directed Studies Biochemistry & Molecular Biology 2020-201

-Currently: Lab Assistant UBC-O
+Currently: graduate student UBC-O

 Sophia Gu